-Eurovision voting scandal: How song contest was rocked by vote-fixing, and how it shaped 2023’s event
+Eurovision voting scandal: How song contest was rocked by vote-fixing, and how it shaped future events

 A 2022 voting scandal at the Eurovision Song Contest has damaged trust and reinforced stereotypes that it's all political.
 Here a graphic shows somebody putting a piece of paper into a voting box with colourful graphics.

-Eurovision 2022 was rocked when it emerged that juries in six countries had apparently fixed their votes.
+Eurovision 2022 was rocked by scandal when it emerged that juries in six countries had apparently been fixing their votes.

 At the semi-final stage, the jury votes from Azerbaijan, Georgia, Montenegro, Poland, Romania and San Marino were scrapped due to “irregular voting patterns”.

 That incident has led to a shift in the Eurovision Song Contest.
-For the 2023 competition, there are no jury votes at all in the semi-finals – it’s all decided by the public.
+For the 2023 competition, there were no jury votes at all in the semi-finals – it was all decided by the public.

 For Eurovision fans, it was a disappointing, frustrating scandal because it reaffirms what a lot of people already think about the contest – that it’s all political and doesn’t really have anything to do with the songs.